 Accident prevention and training

-Another potential benefit of IoT devices is their use for safety training.
+Another potential benefit of IoT technology is its use for safety training.
 Augmented reality and virtual reality devices can be used to simulate hazardous working environments the workers might get exposed to.
 They can then be trained effectively regarding the response procedures to be carried out in such cases.
 This can be achieved without actually putting the lives of the employees at risk.
 And with advancements, these devices are only going to get better at what they do.
-The benefits of IoT devices and wearables in improving worker safety is limitless and will only increase with time.
+The benefits of IoT devices and wearables in improving worker safety are limitless and will only increase with time.

 Enhance workers’ health and wellness